lephisto/crossover/README.md

     mirror               Replicate a stopped VM to another Cluster (full clone)

 Options:
-    --vmid               The source+target ID of the VM, comma separated (eg. --vmid=100:100,101:101) (The possibility to specify a different Target VMID is to not interfere with VMIDs on the target cluster, or mark mirrored VMs on the destination)
+    --sshcipher          SSH Cipher to use for transfer (default: aes128-gcm@openssh.com,aes128-cbc) --vmid               The source+target ID of the VM, comma separated (eg. --vmid=100:100,101:101) (The possibility to specify a different Target VMID is to not interfere with VMIDs on the target cluster, or mark mirrored VMs on the destination)